Geekdude/Geekdude.github.io/_posts/2022-04-13-vim-plugins.md

 url:  <https://github.com/alok/notational-fzf-vim>

-Notational Velocity for vim.
-Used to fuzzy search through a Vimwiki.
+Notational Velocity for Vim.
+It is used to fuzzy search through a Vimwiki.

 ## Writing Tools

-This are the plugins which help with the paper writing process in vim.
+These are the plugins that help with the paper writing process in Vim.

 ### vimtex

 url:  <https://github.com/lervag/vimtex.git>

-A vim plugin for editing LaTeX files.
+A Vim plugin for editing LaTeX files.
 This is my favorite of the many LaTeX plugins.

 ### vim-dict

 url:  <https://github.com/szw/vim-dict.git>

-Dictionary lookup inside vim.
+Dictionary lookup inside Vim.
 To lookup a work use the `:Dict` command.

 ### vim-online-thesaurus